mcavar/mcavar.github.io/landing.md

 		<header class="major">
 			<h2>About me</h2>
 		</header>
-		<p>I am an associate professor at Indiana University, with a joint appointment in the Department of Linguistics and the Slavic Deprtment.
+		<p>I am an associate professor at Indiana University, with a joint appointment in the Department of Linguistics and the Slavic Department.
 I specialize in phonology and I am interested in both theoretical and laboratory phonology, second language phonology, aspects of heritage language, and forensic linguistics.
 In the last years I have concentrated on studies of speech using 2D or 3D ultrasound imaging.

 		Born in Warsaw, Poland, I have graduated with an MA in English from the University of Warsaw.
 I hold a PhD in Linguistics from the University of Potsdam, Germany.
 Since 2013, I have worked at Indiana University.
 I live in Bloomington, Indiana.</p>
 		<ul class="actions">